16pixels/Valisette/docs/guide/CONFIGURATION.md

 Sets assets path relative to project root folder ``./``.

+### ASSETS_PUBLIC_PATH

+Sets a url prefix for all your static assets, default to ``"/"``.
+Usefull if you have project subfolders in your public directory.

 ### PUBLIC_PATH

 Sets your public folder where Valisette will output all production assets.